Please complete all assignments by the due date listed in WebCampus. You can work in groups but please submit the materials individually.

 • suggested algorithm:

-• Use the “lm()” function to estimate the coefficients and residual error (standard deviation of residuals) of the fitted relationship between column 1 (named ‘x’) and column 2 (named ‘y’) of “sim.dataset” (regress y on x)
+• Use the “lm()” function to estimate the coefficients and residual error (standard deviation of residuals) of the fitted relationship between column 1 (named ‘x’) and column 2 (named ‘y’) of “simdat” (regress y on x)

 • Extract the regression coefficients (intercept and slope parameter)

-• [if plot==TRUE] Plot the estimated regression line with a 90% confidence interval around the estimated regression line (e.g., computed using the “predict()” function with interval=“confidence”).
+• [if plot==TRUE] Plot the estimated regression line (from the ‘lm’ function) with a 90% confidence interval around the estimated regression line (e.g., computed using the “predict()” function with interval=“confidence”).
 Overlay the true linear relationship (from the known data generating model defined by “trueparams”).
 Add a legend to your plot (e.g., using the ‘legend()’ function) to differentiate the true linear relationship from the estimated regression line.
+You are more than welcome to use ggplot for this.

 • return: